jadekhanh/jadekhanh/README.md

 🎀 I graduated from Boston University with a Master of Science in Electrical and Computer Engineering, specializing in Data Analytics.

-✉️ You can reach me at kontact@bu.edu
+✉️ You can reach me at khanhaddress@gmail.com

 👽 Nice to meet you!